 For more information see the DirectGov website (where this information was sourced)

-Please note that online services are not available for patients
+Please note that online services are not currently available for patients

 under the age of 16